raito-io/terraform-provider-raito/docs/resources/purpose.md

 - `description` (String) The description of the purpose
 - `state` (String) The state of the purpose Possible values are: ["Active", "Inactive"]
 - `type` (String) The type of the purpose
-- `what` (Set of String) The other access controls that should get linked to this purpose.
-If the user doesn't own the requested access controls, an access request will be created for them.
 - `who` (Attributes Set) The who-items associated with the purpose.
 When this is not set (nil), the who-list will not be overridden.
 This is typically used when this should be managed from Raito Cloud. (see [below for nested schema](#nestedatt--who))

 ### Read-Only